-To assess the effectiveness of the QI Program, Neighborhood produces an annual evaluation which depicts the Plan's measurable performance achievements over the course of the year, with trended data when available.
+To assess the effectiveness of the QI Program, including the activities to address the culturally and linguistically appropriate services, Neighborhood produces an annual QI evaluation.
+The Annual QI Evaluation includes the Plan's measurable performance achievements over the course of the year, with trended data when available.
 The Quality Improvement Annual Evaluation includes identification of the barriers which made quality improvement difficult to achieve, the interventions recommended to overcome these barriers, and a summary of the overall effectiveness of the program, with consideration given to the adequacy of resources, committee structure, and leadership involvement.